dend/vaccine-appointment-finder/README.md

 }
 ```

-You can get both values when you navigate to `https://www.getvaccinated.gov.bc.ca/s/booking`, and looking at the traffic through the network inspector in your favorite web browser ("F12 tools" in Firefox, Chrome, Edge).
+You can get both values when you navigate to `https://www.getvaccinated.gov.bc.ca/s/booking`, and looking at the traffic through the network inspector in your favorite web browser (Developer Tools in [Firefox](https://developer.mozilla.org/docs/Learn/Common_questions/What_are_browser_developer_tools), [Chrome](https://developer.chrome.com/docs/devtools/), or [Edge](https://docs.microsoft.com/microsoft-edge/devtools-guide-chromium/)).
 Search headers for `aura.context` form data in a POST request.

 To run the application, you can use: